 To learn the tools, you’ll want to get on the app and experiment with posting content.
 If that’s too quick too soon, download TikTok and share your ideas internally with your team first.
 Get some feedback, and make sure to document the best ideas.

-From filters and duets, to reaction videos and call-to-action buttons, the options are practically endless for you to find what works for your brand.
+From filters and hashtags, to reaction videos and call-to-action buttons, the options are practically endless for you to find what works for your brand.
 One of the best places to start is to mimic what others are doing and see what sticks.
 You never know, your next video might be exactly what your audience wants to see and it could catapult you into carving out a new niche for your business.
 If you’re having trouble figuring out what works, find yourself a team that does.

 Creating great content means nothing if that content is irrelevant or insensitive to what’s happening at that moment.
 Most content on TikTok isn’t evergreen and instead lives in a specific moment in time.
 Make sure you (and your team) are aware of holidays, trends, social movements, or anything relevant to the world that resonates with your company’s values at the time of your posting.